dmarx/obsidian_vault/Reaction Mechanisms.md

 - **Termolecular Reactions**: Involve the simultaneous collision of three reactant molecules, which is a relatively rare event.
 Due to their low probability, termolecular reactions are less common than unimolecular or bimolecular reactions.

 ### The Role of Catalysts
-[[Catalysts]] play a crucial role in modifying reaction mechanisms by providing [[alternative pathways]] with lower [[activation energies]].
+[[Catalysts]] play a crucial role in modifying reaction mechanisms by providing [[alternative pathways]] with lower [[Activation Energy|activation energies]].
 This can lead to significant changes in the rate of the reaction and the selectivity for specific products.

 ### Determining Reaction Mechanisms
 - **Experimental Evidence**: Techniques such as spectroscopy, [[kinetics studies]], and isolation of intermediates are used to gather evidence for the steps in a reaction mechanism.
 Observing changes in the rate of a reaction under different conditions can also provide clues to the mechanism.